 Station Design and Configurations

-Many urban stations (and accompanying mail structures) were built over the tracks to save on limited real estate.
+Many urban stations (and accompanying mail structures) were built over the train tracks to save on limited real estate.
 These feature grand waiting halls with steps feeding passengers down to the platforms.
 Others (usually older designs) were built with a train-shed and head house on the same level.
-These were typically more ornate and offered a pleasant, well lit boarding experience.
+These were typically more ornate and offered a pleasant, well lit boarding experience for train passengers.
 Both of these styles would generally feature many platforms and would sometimes also include tracks designated specifically for mail service.

 What Should I Include for My Era?